Baked Penne with Meatballs

 - 7 button mushrooms diced finely

-- ¼ sweet yellow onion diced finely
+- ¼ yellow onion diced finely

 - 1 clove of garlic minced